Is0tope/mango_risk_check/js/README.md

 # Mango Risk Check
-This library provides an easy to use interface for the `mango_risk_check` Solana program.
-Read the [README](../README.md) for more information about the program itself.
+This library provides an easy-to-use interface for the `mango_risk_check` Solana program.
+Read the [Program README](https://github.com/Is0tope/mango_risk_check) for more information about the program itself.

+## Disclaimer
+Use of this program and/or code is **at your own risk**.

 ## Instalation
 Install via npm or yarn: